 They’re heavier than wood poles, but they also last longer.
 Coir can be found at most garden centers or online.

 Trellises are great for providing support for climbing plants like cucumbers and peas.
-Some gardeners build trellises from Metal, but if you’re on a budget and want to save money, try making your wooden trellis instead.
+Some gardeners build trellises from wire, but if you’re on a budget and want to save money, try making your wooden Trellis instead.

 3. Bamboo Trellis